 |Caroline Adams||Mt.
 Lebanon (PA)||18:15||6th at PIAA State Champ, 4:57, 10:53|

 |Joiner Evans||Mount Tabor (NC)||17:52||8th at NCHSAA 4A, 10:50|

 |Zoe Arrington||Tennessee HS (TN)||17:49||TSSAA State Champion, 4:56, 10:41|

 |Allie Zealand||Pacers Homeschool (VA)||17:49||10:15 3200m, 4:43 1600m, 2021 Eastbay Qualifier|

 The Dash for Doobie has been one of the premier events of the cross country and track season in North Carolina with many athletes posting breakthrough 3200m performances while in peak form from the cross country season.

-A major benefit for NCHSAA athletes is the event that participates in indoor track can use their times to get into the indoor state championships for 2021-22, if they are under their classes designated standard.
+A major benefit for NCHSAA athletes is the schools that participate in indoor track can use their times to get into the indoor state championships for 2022-23 if they are under the NCHSAA 3200m standard.

-The event will be broadcast live on MileSplit and we will have photos, archived race videos and interviews from the event posted at the conclusion.
+The event will be streamed live on MileSplit and we will have photos, archived race videos, and interviews from the event posted at the conclusion.

-This years meet is expected to once again be bigger than ever with around 600 athletes from North Carolina, South Carolina, Virginia, Georgia, Tennessee, Texas and from all over the East Coast.
+This year's meet is expected to once again be bigger than ever with athletes from over 11 states already registered!